MichielStock/AdventofCode_BW26/README.md

 # AdventofCode2020

-BW26 participates in Advent of Code
+BW26 rises to Advent of Code challenge!